mit-rss/intro_to_ros/README.md

 In question 3, we asked you to visualize your laserscan data on rviz and record a bag file.
 The rviz visualization was probably meaningless and ugly because you’re publishing random data.
 Don’t be alarmed, real laserscan data is a lot prettier and informative.
 Download these [bagfiles](https://www.dropbox.com/sh/lvbtzph8qba3y8e/AAA2mTp0VxY-9DyJXcyA0GoHa), follow the instructions [here](http://wiki.ros.org/ROS/Tutorials/Recording%20and%20playing%20back%20data), and visualize the laser scan data on rviz.
 Try it with multiple coordinate frames.

 **Note**: The provided bag files are from our cars driving around in the basement of Stata center, which is where you will be using them later.

-## Automated Tests and Your Submission

-You can download the test binary by going to the [releases page of this repo](https://github.com/mit-rss/intro_to_ros/releases) and downloading the ```run_tests``` binary. **Make sure you place the binary in your ```ros_exercises``` folder.**:

-    mv run_tests ~/catkin_ws/src/ros_exercises/

-Then make the binary executable with ```chmod```

-    chmod +x run_tests

-First, kill all running ROS processes.
-Then start ```roscore```.

-Finally, run the following in a new terminal to begin testing:

-     cd ~/catkin_ws/src/ros_exercises/
-    ./run_tests

-You should be graded on the completion of 6 tests.
-Be careful with naming the various files defined in the handout correctly or else you won't be graded properly.

-Additionally the `run_tests` file will generate a file called `log.npf` which you **must upload to gradescope for credit**.

-### Manual Grading Portion
-If you have successfully completed all parts, you should receive a score of 3.0/4.0 on Gradescope.
-The rest of your score (1.0 points) will be a manual grading of your package ``ros_exercises`` by the staff of your git repository, which should be avaliable on your `github.mit.edu` account.
-Submit a zip file of your repository to the Gradescope assignment **Lab 1C: Intro to ROS -- Git repo submission**

 ## Question 9: Optional TF Exercises